Da-DePool/optimization_model_for_store_location_selection/README.md

 - RESAGEBURB_19CSV20.csv
 - ventas_oxxo.xlsx

+The data files are provided separately to the notebooks.
+In order for the project to run properly, the data files and the project files must be in the same location.

 Disclaimer: The store data used in this project, although based on actual OXXO data, is dummy data with the primary purpose of serving as a placeholder for actual data.